 So let’s start by looking at what a workflow really is.
-It’s the definition, execution, and automation of business processes where task, information, and documents are passed from one person to another according to a set of procedural rules.
+It’s the definition, execution, and automation of business processes where tasks, information, and documents are passed from one person to another according to a set of procedural rules.
 And the work can be done by one or more people and it transforms materials, information, or services.
-Basically, we’re looking at how does the work flow?
+Basically, we’re looking at how does the workflow?

 And then on the third one, match the workflow process to tool functionality.
-In here we wanna let the process drive the tool.
+Here, we want to let the process drive the tool.
 But again, sometimes people say, “Well, that’s not in the real world,” because a lot of times that tool is selected by or already used by a corporation.
-But with that we wanna use common sense.
+But with that, we wanna use common sense.

-So if you need a tool that can help you with your workflow process then sign up for our software now at ProjectManager.com.
+So if you need a tool that can help you with your workflow process then sign up for our software now at ProjectManager.